sroegner/hadoop-formula/README_HA.rst

 3. Install Zookeeper binaries and configuration on all targeted Zookeeper cluster members
 4. Start all service members of the Zookeeper cluster
 5. Start all HDFS datanodes
-6 Start all HDFS journalnodes
+6. Start all HDFS journalnodes
-7. On the designated "first" namenode (to become the active member):
+7. On the designated "first" namenode (to become the active member)
   a) Initialize HDFS namenode metadata as usual (hdfs namenode -format)
   b) Initialize Zookeeper for namenode HA (hdfs zkfc -formatZK)
   c) Start namenode service as usual (service hadoop-namenode start)